irfanalamt/node-ecom-restapi/backend/README.md

 2. In your terminal, navigate to the project root directory.
    `cd node-ecom-restapi `
 3. Run `npm install` to install all dependencies.
 4. Input environment variables in the .env file.
-(Mongo DB URL, Secrets)
 5. Run `node app.js` to start the app.
 6. Open your local browser and navigate to `http://localhost:5000`

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`MONGO_URL` - MongoDB connection URL
+`PASSPHRASE` - Passphrase for encryption (Crypto-js) `SECRET`- Secret for JSON web token

 ## Routes